emilyselwood/RaspberryTelescope/README.md

     * /capture - actually captures an image and returns it to the browser.
     * /summary - returns the summary information from the camera.
 This can be useful for debugging whats going on.
     * /settings - returns a JSON feed of the settings currently in the camera.
+    * /setsetting - takes a key and value and updates a setting on the camera.
 * telescopecamera.c / .h contains all the code for interfacing with the camera.
 * stringutils.c / .h some string helper functions.
 * mongoose.c / .h all the code for the mongoose web server.